SkyBulk/ViperVenom/README.md

 that you broke it to a computer and was able to install ViperVenom to capture the screen

 Help us improve the tool by [contacting us](https://revise7.com/contacts/), or by sending an [issue](https://github.com/Revise7/ViperVenom/issues)

-For additional information and troubleshooting tips about installing and running a Ghidra release, please refer to `docs/InstallationGuide.html` which can be found in your extracted Ghidra release directory.
 Keep in mind, the tool is currently in beta, bugs may happen.

 ## Install Tool